 The people sitting outside drinking and eating were local residents not tourists

 Now that is a keen observation by my friend visiting from O’ahu.
 There are restaurants, cafes, and pubs with outdoor seating so their guests can enjoy the sun in good weather.
 On Maui, these are the tourists and visitors while the locals barbecued from home or in parks and on beaches.
 In general, I daresay Europeans make time to socialize in this manner.

 My friend exclaimed that she felt old, fat, and short surrounded by the Dutch.
 Another American friend had also exclaimed how good-looking everyone was.
 The Dutch men are known to be among the tallest in the world, and the women a close second or third.
 It’s a college town after all and home to the largest university in the country.
 The young and old cycle everywhere, along canals and on the streets of cobbled stone.

 Before long, I rejoined the nearby sports club where I had been a member for five years previously.

 The weather is as indecisive as it is fickle

 On a warm summer day like today, I can’t say I miss Maui.
 But when the weather turns, as it does on so many occasions and even during the day, I long for the certainty and stability of the perfect outdoor temperature range of the tropics.
 I find myself checking the weather forecast several times a day, especially when I cycle outdoors.
 And if I’m ill-prepared, I’ll shiver and feel uncomfortable.
 What the weather will do is an additional consideration, something I had taken for granted and dismissed on Maui.

 What do I miss about Maui?

-The perfect weather.
+The perfect weather that makes living inside and outside frictionless.
 The generous personal space.
-Living outdoors.
 The vivid blue colors of the sky and ocean.
-Picking fresh fruit.
+Picking and eating fresh fruit.
 Sakamoto swimming pool.
 My family.
 My friends.
 The aloha spirit.